lastlink/docs-1/administrator-guide/updating.md

 4. Run the migration script to update your database/schema (@TODO)

-> Developers who installed Directus by cloning the git repository directly to their server can simply `pull` the newest stable version.
+> **Note:** Developers who installed Directus by cloning the git repository directly to their server can simply `pull` the newest stable version.
 Typically this is as simple as navigating to the Directus folder and running: `git pull origin build`